 Your eyes are the most expressive features of the face.
 The eyes can tell others whether you are happy, sad, angry, etc. With aging skin, the eyelids can start to droop, become heavy, and even become baggy.
 This can often lead people to think you are angry, sad, or just lead to an aged appearance.
-In some cases, the eyelids can droop over the eye, causing your vision to be disrupted.
-If you are experiencing any of these concerns, you should meet with our team at the Aesthetic Center At Woodholme to learn about eyelid surgery.
+In some cases, the upper eyelids can droop over the eye, causing your vision to be disrupted.
+If you are experiencing any of these concerns, you should meet with our team at the AESTHETIC CENTER AT WOODHOLME to learn about eyelid surgery.

 What is Blepharoplasty?

-Eyelid Surgery, or blepharoplasty, is the surgical removal of excess skin, fat, and muscle in the eyelids.
-This surgery can be done on the upper eyelids, lower eyelids, or both.
-This is one of the most common facial plastic surgeries performed in the United States each year.
-Blepharoplasty is often combined with other facial rejuvenation options for optimal improvements.
-Dr. Papel, Dr. Kontis, or Dr. Brown will examine your eyelids, go over your concerns, and discuss your options with you at a consultation appointment.
+Eyelid lifts are one of the most common facial plastic surgeries performed in the United States each year.
+Blepharoplasty is often combined with other facial rejuvenation options like a brow lift or facelift for optimal improvements.
+DR. PAPEL, DR. KONTIS, or DR. BROWN will examine your eyelids, go over your concerns, and discuss your options with you at a consultation appointment.

 You May Be a Good Candidate If: